MustafaLotfi/Controlling-Multiple-Robots/README.md

 # Conrolling-Multiple-Robots
 ## Introduction
 Controlling multiple holonomic mobile robots has been considered in this project.
-The task is to transfer robots from their initial conditions to their desired destinations without colliding to each other.
-The solution is based on potential field of each robot.
+The task is to transfer robots from their initial conditions to their desired destinations without colliding with each other.
+The solution is based on the potential field of each robot.
 Hence no trajectory planning is done for robots to perform the scenario.
-In this approach, in every time steps, distances and directions of robots will be calculated respect to each other and to the walls.
+In this approach, at every time steps, distances and directions of robots will be calculated with respect to each other and also to the walls.

 ## Dynamical system, inputs and other variables
 <div align="left">